-The standard semester course load for School of Nursing, Health, and Exercise Science students is four course units, but students may enroll in up to 4.5 units on their own.
+The standard semester course load for NHS students is four course units, but students may enroll in up to 4.5 units on their own.
 Students must request approval from their department chair and seek final approval from the assistant dean to enroll in more than 4.5 units in a given semester.
 College policy requires a 3.3 GPA or higher and at least sophomore status (8 units or more earned at TCNJ).

 Is there extra cost associated with taking more than the standard course unit load?
-Not at this time.